Dioti/SorterApp/README.md

 # SorterApp

-A program that sorts an array of randomly generated integers.
-Contains both a command-line interface and a GUI application.
+A GUI application that sorts an array of randomly generated integers.

 ![image](https://user-images.githubusercontent.com/11021728/135949573-32a6880b-ce5d-40c1-a1c8-679348b961ea.png)